Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 ### CRUD 2: Order Section
 #### Description
--A list on orders made by people.
+-A list of orders made by people.
 Orders can see who made it, the order message and all the product they had purchased.
 #### What's Next
 -Adding the total of the products and maybe a payment api.